-What Really Changes Us?
-Union and communion with Christ
+What Changes People?
+Union and Communion with Christ

-At Harvest USA, we minister to people who know that their lives just aren’t working well.
-We don’t have to labor at convincing those who come here that they’re a mess, spiritually and sexually speaking!
-Men and women come in, so often with their spirits crushed, either from a lifetime of failed attempts to manage their own lives and struggles, or as someone whose family member struggles.
-The joy in their lives has gone out a long time ago.
+At Harvest USA, we minister to people who need to know what changes people.
+They know that their lives just aren’t working well.
+We don’t have to labor to convince those who come here that they’re a mess—spiritually and sexually.
+Men and women so often come to us with their spirits crushed, either from a lifetime of failed attempts to manage their own lives and struggles, or as someone whose family member struggles.
+The joy in their lives left a long time ago.

-Yet, I believe—and it’s what’s kept us ministering here these 30-odd years—that Jesus longs to meet us in our despair, in our deepest pits.
+Yet, I believe—and this is what keeps us ministering here all these years—that Jesus longs to meet us in our despair, in our deepest pits.
 I’m convinced that only the broken receive the gospel.
-When that happens, when we are most aware of our deepest need of Christ, is when he often shows up.
+When we are most aware of our deepest need for Christ is when he often shows up.

-People have often asked us to tell them the one key thing we do to help others.
+People often ask us what changes people— what’s the one key thing we do to help others?
 There’s no secret.
 God brings people to the end of themselves and then into our office.
-For those who get serious about their situation, it’s always a work of the Holy Spirit.
-It’s here that they sit with everything that brought them here—the entire mess of their hearts and lives—and talk it through with our staff, those in their support groups, and particularly with the Lord himself.
+When people get serious about their situation, it’s always a work of the Holy Spirit.
+They sit with everything that brought them here—the entire mess of their hearts and lives—and talk it through with our staff, those in their support groups, and particularly with the Lord himself.
 For however long it takes.

-It’s in the setting of a caring, confidential, Christ-centered, supportive environment that God begins a process of growth and healing.
-It’s also the place where the love of Christ begins to capture hearts and where the other loves—the idols that capture our hearts—begin to dull in comparison!
+It’s in the setting of a caring, confidential, Christ-centered environment that God begins a process of growth and healing.
+It’s also the place where the love of Christ begins to capture hearts and where the other loves—the idols that capture our hearts—begin to dull in comparison.

-What I’m talking about here is the unconditional acceptance of a community that doesn’t hold back, but that speaks encouraging, life-giving, and, at times, hard and serious words.
-Of course, the local church is God’s ordained place that this can and should take place.
-Our mission is to see that churches establish these groups, so email me and I’ll show you how it can be done!
+What I’m talking about here is the unconditional acceptance of a community that doesn’t hold back, but speaks encouraging, life-giving, and, at times, hard and serious words.
+Of course, the local church is God’s ordained place where this can and should take place.
+Our mission is to see churches establish these groups, so email me and I’ll show you how it can be done!

 Tim Keller said, in a sermon on Galatians, “When we obey God, out of a grateful joy, that comes from a deep awareness of our status as children of God . . . then the idols which control our lives can be disempowered and we’re free to live for Christ.”
 This is an amazing statement in two ways.